The start of 2022 was promising!

 Reasons For March To Be A Low Month

 Russia-Ukraine Crisis: The outcome of the current tension on the markets is one of the main reasons for one to stay back and wait.
-Not only the impact on the commodities market, but also the eventual effects on the Russian business and neighboring European countries could result in creating a huge strain on the markets.
+Not only the impact on the commodities market, but also the eventual effects on the Russian business and neighbouring European countries could result in creating a huge strain on the markets.
 However, a peace deal may lead to a positive impact.

 Federal Reserve Outcome: The upcoming meeting for the Federal Reserve in mid March is to review the interest rates increase.
 With the rising inflation, the Federal Reserve wants to hike the borrowing rate and try to encourage the saving mentality.
 The market has factored a hike of 25 basis point but if the Federal Reserve announces a higher increase in interest rate, the market will definitely see an impact.